Postpartum core exercises need to be easy and approachable.

 You may also feel the pelvic floor engage, co-contracting with your lower transverse.

-If you don’t feel that, don’t worry about it.
+If you don’t feel the core engagement at first, don’t worry!
+It can take time to reconnect to these muscles.
 Just keep practicing and focusing on relaxing on the inhale and engaging with the exhale.

-In the second exercise, we will focus on transverse engagement while seated.
+In the second exercise, we will focus on strengthening the core while seated.

-- Seated on a chair, find a neutral pelvis position where your sit bones connect to the chair.
+- Sit on a chair.
+Find a neutral pelvis position where your sit bones connect to the chair.

 - Slide yourself back against the back of the chair so that your core doesn’t have to hold you upright.